 City jogging around the smaller islands of Stockholm

-Anyone who is in Stockholm during the summer months and would like to make a splash in the fresh water certainly has the possibilities.
+Anyone who is in Stockholm during the summer months and would like to swim in the fresh water of Lake Mälaren certainly has the possibilities.
 One of the most accessible (and free) places is Hornsberg Strand, in the north of Kungsholmen.
 On sunny days it can be very busy and difficult to find a place on this beach.
 My tip: walk as far as possible until you find a pontoon somewhere at the end of the bend.
-It is usually a bit quieter here.
-And you also have a staircase here to get in and out of the water.
+There, it is usually a bit quieter.
+And you also have a staircase to get in and out of the water.

 Hornsberg Strand is a fairly new neighborhood in Stockholm.
 There used to be factories here and the neighborhood first had to be thoroughly cleaned up.
 Now it is one of the most popular neighborhoods on real estate sites.
 The park on the waterfront was designed by architect Bengt Isling who won the Siena prize for best landscape architecture.